D-side/digital-garden/_notes/KeePass.md

 ## KeePassDX (Android)

-Also opens KeePass databases and allows access to data therein, but has a much more limited feature set: editing is
+Also opens KeePass databases and allows access to data therein, but has a slightly more limited feature set.
+It displays default icons differently and cannot download custom ones (but can display), cannot merge databases in case of conflicts, doesn't have SSH agent integration.
+However, it does have form autofill, allowing you to sign in not just into websites, but into apps as well.

+It does support attachments, TOTP and can restrict access to the database with Android's built-in security facilities, like fingerprint readers, so that you don't have to input the password every time (while secure enough for casual use, it's a bad idea for high-risk situations where you may be forced to provide your biometrics).